In this guide

 Finding a GP (huisarts) in Almere can take longer than in many Dutch cities.
 The city has grown faster than its GP capacity, and some practices have closed their lists.
 Budget 2–6 weeks to get registered with a GP, and start the search before you need one.
 English-language capacity among GPs varies; the city is less internationally saturated than Amsterdam, so finding an English-speaking practice may require some effort.

 Health insurance is mandatory from your first day as a Dutch resident.
-Premiums in 2026 start around €130/month with a €385 annual deductible.
+Premiums in 2026 start around €140/month with a €385 annual deductible.
 Use the Health Insurance Wizard to compare policies and find one that suits your situation.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport